How to Get Epic Gear in Order and Chaos

 Order And Chaos Online provides many ways to get epics.
 How you go about getting your epics will depend on how you play the game.

-- PVP players have to fight for their gear in the arena.
+- PVP players fight for gear in the arena and battlefield.

 Some PVE drops are blue pieces that you need to craft into epics using your crafting skills.

 Other drops are already epic, such as weapons, boots, and specialty gear.

 PVE Epic gear comes in the form of tiers.
 In game, players refer to each series of epic gear as T1, T2, T3, and T4, T5 and T6.
 New tiers are released as new updates are released.

 As of the most recent update, we have up to T6 in PVE.
 PVP gear is named by season.
 Currently, we are on S4, which includes a blue basic set and a purple epic set.
 Check page two of the season gear vendor to see the purple.

 The current sets I have covered in the guides are as follows: